 Table of Contents

-We were truly fortunate to have an opportunity to interview with two Japanese family crest artisans at their studio and they welcomed us warmly.
+We were fortunate to have an opportunity to interview two Japanese family crest artisans at their studio, who welcomed us warmly.

 Monsho Uwaeshi – The Japanese Family Crest Artisans

-Shoryu is the 3rd generation of Monsho Uwaeshi, began his career as a traditional Japanese family crest artisan.
+Shoryu, the 3rd generation of Monsho Uwaeshi, who began his career as a traditional Japanese family crest artisan.
 His father was the one who developed the framed family crest.

-When he turned to 50, his desire to create something new made him produce “kamon x komon” features the Edo-komon which is a particular dying technique of repeated small pattern.
+When he turned 50, his desire to create something new made him produce “kamon x komon,” which features the Edo-komon, a particular dying technique of repeated small pattern.

 The Shoryu’s first private exhibition was held at a historical archive in Vienna, Austria.
 They used to work only on a kimono, but their field is expanding.